-In my last post, I shared how to make spaghetti squash noodles from just simply roasting some spaghetti squash.
-Today, I wanted to give you a delicious spaghetti meat sauce from scratch to go with those tasty low-carb noodles.
+In my post on how to make spaghetti squash noodles, I shared how to make low-carb spaghetti squash noodles by roasting spaghetti squash.
+Today, I want to give you a delicious and healthy spaghetti and meat sauce recipe from scratch to go with those tasty low-carb noodles.

 Sound good?
 Awesome!